 John Lennon didn’t appear on the song.
 July 9 was his first day back in the studio after spending a few days in the hospital due to a car crash while on vacation in Scotland.
 Yoko Ono, whom he had married that March, was pregnant at the time and had been ordered to complete bed rest.
 Lennon, who never liked to leave Ono’s side even in good health, simply had a bed brought into the studio.

-But it understandably was no laughing matter for Lennon or Ono, who suffered a miscarriage of that baby — her second — a few months later.
-As another engineer, Ron Richards, told Lewisohn, “I popped into one of the later sessions in [Studio] No. 3 and there was Yoko in this blooming double-bed.
+But it understandably was no laughing matter for Lennon or Ono, who suffered a miscarriage — her second — a few months later.
+As engineer Ron Richards told Lewisohn, “I popped into one of the later sessions in [Studio] No. 3 and there was Yoko in this blooming double bed.
 I couldn’t believe it!
 John was sitting at an organ, playing, and I went up to him and said, ‘What the bloody hell is all this?’ and he was very touchy about it, so I kept quiet and walked out.”

-Still, contrary to Ringo’s claim, it didn’t take weeks to record ‘Maxwell’s Silver Hammer’ — even if it felt that way.
+Still, contrary to Ringo’s claim, it didn’t take weeks to record “Maxwell’s Silver Hammer” during the Abbey Road sessions — even if it felt that way.
 The main track was recorded on July 9 after 21 takes, and the next day’s session was devoted to overdubs, with a few more finishing touches on July 11 and Aug.
 6.